-Table 1 does not apply to compartments of much less than 300 square feet.
-Although the first separation requirements shown in the table are for areas of "less than 300 sq. ft." the separations are, in fact, based on an area of something very close to this figure.
+This table of separation doe not apply to compartments of much less than 300 square feet.
+Although the first separation requirements shown in Table 1 are for areas of "less than 300 square feet," the separations are, in fact, based on an area of something very close to this figure.